 Karen provides legal comment on traffic law issues to the media and is often called on by journalists for advice on the technicalities of the criminal law as background to their stories.

-Karen is highly involved in the legal community and is a member of a number of Law Society committees, including the Criminal Law Committee and the Advocacy Committee.
+Karen is highly involved in the legal community and is a member of the Law Society of South Australia’s Criminal Law Committee.